 A former Vice-Chancellor of the University of Ibadan, Prof. Idowu Olayinka, has mourned the death of a renowned historian, Prof. Obaro Ikime.

-Olayinka, in an interview with the News Agency of Nigeria (NAN) in Ibadan on Wednesday, said with Ikime’s death, Nigeria had lost a renowned global scholar and doyen of Ibadan School of History.
+In an interview with REPORTERS AT LARGE in Ibadan on Wednesday, Olayinka said that with Ikime’s death, Nigeria had lost a renowned global scholar and doyen of the Ibadan School of History.

-The former vice-chancellor described Ikime as one of the most famous alumni which the University College, Ibadan, and its successor, the University of Ibadan, had ever produced.
+The former vice-chancellor described Ikime as one of the most famous alumni of the University College, Ibadan, and its successor, the University of Ibadan, had ever produced.

 “Prof. Ikime earned his doctoral degree at the age of 29 and became a professor of History at the age of 37.